 If you want a smarter loan option, consider the lesser-used line of credit, which has some great benefits for consumers.
 Banks don’t usually advertise lines of credit, but they can be a much more budget-friendly solution than the high interest rates that come with a credit card.

 Here’s what a line of credit is, how it works and more importantly, how to use a line of credit to your advantage.

 What Is a Line of Credit?

-A line of credit, or LOC, is a type of loan that banks extend allowing you to borrow, or draw down, money for a particular purpose.
+A line of credit, or LOC, is a type of bank loan where you can withdraw up to an agreed upon amount.
+Many banks and lenders offer lines of credit for specific purposes.
 For instance, home equity lines of credit (HELOC) are usually used for remodeling your residence.

 If you’re self-employed with cash-flow problems, or want to start a business but don’t have the collateral for inventory, you may want to think about a line of credit to give you the leverage you need.

 A line of credit differs from a traditional loan, where you receive an influx of cash and immediately start making payments on the balance.
-A LOC only requires you to pay interest and fees on the portion of funds you borrow.
+A line of credit only requires you to pay interest and fees on the portion of funds you borrow.

 If your line of credit is for $10,000 and you don’t withdraw any money, you won’t have to pay any interest.
-But the entire $10,000 balance is available for qualified purchases at any time.
-You only make payments on money you’ve actually withdrawn.
+The entire $10,000 balance is available for qualified purchases at any time, but you only make payments on money you actually withdraw.

 How Does a Line of Credit Work?